techmania-team/techmania/README.md

 * File - Build Settings
 * Choose your target platform, then build.

 Please note that the default skins are not part of the project, so you'll need to copy the `Skins` folder from an official release into your build folder, in order for your build to be playable.
+Alternatively, set up [streaming assets](#on-streaming-assets) in your local clone.

 If the build fails or produces a platform-specific bug, you can submit an issue, but we do not guarantee support.

+## On streaming assets
+In PC builds we release the base game and resources (official tracks and skins) separately so PC players don't need to redownload resources when updating.
+On mobile builds, however, it's more beneficial to include the resources in the release so the installation process is easier.
+To achieve this, we take advantage of [streaming assets](https://docs.unity3d.com/Manual/StreamingAssets.html).

+In order to keep this repo focused, the streaming assets folder (TECHMANIA/Assets/StreamingAssets) is ignored.
+To set up streaming assets in your local clone:
+* Create the following folders:
+  * `TECHMANIA/Assets/StreamingAssets`
+  * `TECHMANIA/Assets/StreamingAssets/Tracks`
+  * `TECHMANIA/Assets/StreamingAssets/Tracks/Official Tracks`
+  * `TECHMANIA/Assets/StreamingAssets/Skins`
+* Download `Skins_and_Tracks.zip` from an official release.
+* Copy everything:
+  * from `Skins_and_Tracks.zip/Tracks` to `TECHMANIA/Assets/StreamingAssets/Tracks/Official Tracks`
+  * from `Skins_and_Tracks.zip/Skins` to `TECHMANIA/Assets/StreamingAssets/Skins`

+If done correctly, you should see official tracks and skins in the game even when they are not in the build folder.

 ## Platform-specific forks
 * rogeraabbccdd's iOS builds: https://github.com/rogeraabbccdd/techmania/releases